 Class B RV, also called a camper van

-At The Vansmith, we appreciate how this format supports intentional travel.
-The design encourages mobility, flexibility, and time outdoors, values shaped by years of exploring Colorado trails, roads, and mountain towns.
+At The Vansmith, we value how this format supports planned travel.
+The design supports easy movement, options, and time outdoors, values shaped by years of exploring Colorado trails, roads, and mountain towns.

 Class B RV on Ford Transit: The Ideal Base

-The Class B RV on the Ford Transit stands out due to its balance of strength, comfort, and adaptability.
-Ford designed the Transit with multiple roof heights, wheelbases, and drivetrain options, making it ideal for camper van layouts that prioritize both comfort and performance.
+The Class B RV on the Ford Transit stands out due to its balance of strength, comfort, and flexibility.
+Ford built the Transit with many roof heights, wheelbases, and drivetrain options (Ford), making it ideal for camper van layouts that put both comfort and power first.

 Ford Transit as a Class B RV base